MagicJinn/CorrespondentFix/README.md

 cd SDLS
 ```

-After this, you need to acquire a DLLs CorrespondentFix relies on.
+After this, you need to acquire a DLL CorrespondentFix relies on.
 Create a `dependencies` folder, and find `Sunless.Game.dll` in your `SunlessSea\Sunless Sea_Data\Managed` folder.
 Copy it into the `dependencies` folder.
 After this, you should be able to compile the project with the following command:

 ```bash
 dotnet build -c Release -p:Optimize=true